-Naming places after the people that inhabited lands was not uncommon, and many places, not just England, were named this way.
+Naming places after the people that inhabited lands common, and many places, not just England, were named this way.

 For example, Paris was named after a Gallic Celtic tribe called the Parisii, who lived on the banks of Paris’s Seine river during the Iron Age and through the Roman era.

-The word for England in Scottish Gaelic is “Sasainn,” and an English person is “Sassenach” in Gaelic and “Saesneg” in Welsh.
-All from the word Saxon.
+The Saxon people also gave birth to the Scottish Gaelic word for England, “Sasainn.”
+And an English person is “Sassenach” in Gaelic and “Saesneg” in Welsh.

-Let”s move on to some other useful country terms in French for Great Britain.
+Let”s move on to some other useful UK and Great Britain country names in French.

 How to say English in French!